 Are residence hall doors locked at night?

 UWEC has just instituted a security system.
 Please click on this link for more information – Residence Hall Access.

-Packages: Packages for all hall (except Haymarket, Aspenson Mogensen, Campus Hotel, and Priory) are pick up by the student at Towers Hall.
-Packages for Haymarket, Aspenson Mogensen, and Priory will be delivered by housing staff directly to these facilities.
-These residents should anticipate up to a 1 business day delay from delivery to Towers to availability for pick up in the hall.
-All residence hall students will receive an email notifying them that a package is ready for pick up.
-Packages for the Campus Hotel will be delivered directly to this facility.
+Packages for The Priory will be delivered by housing staff.
+Priory residents should anticipate up to a 1 business day delay from delivery to Towers to availability for pick up in the hall.
+Priory residents will receive an email notifying them that a package is ready for pick up at the Priory.

 Are there quiet places to study in the halls?